 The RCA shall not be liable to refund of fees or for any other penalty should the event be cancelled due to war, fire, strike lock-out, industrial action, tempest, accident, civil disturbance or any other cause whatsoever beyond their control.

-- Delegates are responsible for organising their travel and accommodation.
+- Delegates are responsible for organising their own travel, accommodation and insurance.

 For further information see the RCA Short Courses FAQ.